openmobilityfoundation/mobility-data-specification/policy/README.md

         // other data specs per the "Requirement Data Specs" section ]
     },
-    // other MDS versions per the "Requriement MDS Version" section }
+    // other MDS versions per the "Requirement MDS Version" section }
 }
 ```